-2. Eligibility & Requirements
+2. Eligibility and Requirements

 3. Selection Criteria

 Lister Fellows will be selected from among the pool of applicants each year.
-Applicants will fill in the application form and additionally provide a proposed plan of research, an official transcript, and the signature of the proposed faculty mentor.
+Applicants will complete the application form and provide a proposed plan of research, an official transcript, and the signature of the proposed faculty mentor.
 Late applications will not be accepted.
 The applicant’s chemistry GPA must be at least 3.4 (and overall GPA 3.2) to be considered for this program.
 The research plan should be no longer than one page and must be approved by the proposed faculty mentor.
 The number of awards each year will vary depending on the quality of the applications and the research capacity of the department.
 Lister Fellows must make a written commitment to participate in the program within one week following notification of the award.
 Unclaimed fellowships may be awarded to other deserving applicants.

 4. Selection Committee